tonyx/Sharpino/README.md

 __Sharpino.Sample.tests__
 - tests for the sample application

+__Sharpino.Sample.Kafka__
+- scripts to setup a Kafka topics corresponding to aggregates of the sample application

 ## How to use it
 - Just use ordinary dotnet command line tools for building the solution.
 Particularly you can run tests of the sample application by using the following command: